elastic/integrations/docs/fine_tune_integration.md

     The fields for an integration package are divided into the following three files:

-    - ecs.yml: ECS compliant fields that are used by this particular dataset.
+    - ecs.yml: ECS compliant fields that are used by this particular data stream.
-    - package-fields.yml: Package level fields that are used by this particular dataset, which does not exist under `<integration-package-name>.<dataset-name>`.
+    - package-fields.yml: Package level fields that are used by this particular data stream, which does not exist under `<integration-package-name>.<data-stream-name>`.
-    - fields.yml: Dataset level fields that are specific to this particular dataset, and non ECS compliant.
+    - fields.yml: Dataset level fields that are specific to this particular data stream, and non ECS compliant.

     See the PR https://github.com/elastic/beats/pull/17895 to understand how to add them to Beats (e.g. `event.code`,